 Now looking forward, Hafner said he's hoping for continued good fortune in the Air Force.

-"For the time being, fingers crossed, we don’t push north into North Korea in the next few months so I can finish up my training and perhaps start living life out in Europe for a few years," he said.
+"For the time being, fingers crossed, we don’t push north into North Korea and perhaps I can continue to live life out in Europe for a few years," he said.

 Comments or questions? email@example.com.